 3.1 Transcriptome-wide discovery of the SFPQ-RNA interactome

 To demonstrate the utility of RBPInper and evaluate its performance, we focused on a multi-functional RBP.
 Specifically, SFPQ interacts with a spectrum of RNAs partners to regulate many cellular processes such as transcription, DNA damage repair, and paraspeckle formation (Bladen et al., 2005; de Silva et al., 2019; Emili et al., 2002).
 Dysregulation of SFPQ interactions has been implicated in the aetiology of neurodegenerative diseases and a range of cancers.
 However, much of the interactions underpinning its physiological and pathological functions remains unknown.
 Thus, integrated analysis of its RNA activity profiles should enrich for both known and novel global interactors and biological processes.
 Note that existing SFPQ studies focused on single cell type or disease context, thus could not fully map the interactome.
 To this end, we collected 2 RIP-Seq, 5 perturbation RNA-Seq and 2 eCLIP profiles from publicly available datasets (Table 1) and applied our framework to derive global SFPQ interactome.
 We derived a 9884 gene interactome of SFPQ that was strongly enriched across the cell group (Figure 1B).
 To validate the genes, we obtained an independent pre-processed dataset of SFPQ PAR-CLIP of two cell lines (U2OS and HeLa) that were not covered in the integrated set (GSE113349) (Yamazaki et al., 2018).
-We extracted the genes associated the peaks and evaluated the overlap with the RBPInper derived global interactome.
+We extracted the genes associated with peaks and evaluated the overlap with the RBPInper derived global interactome.
 We found that 60% (4575/7665, in U2OS) and 62% (3759/6097, in HeLa) of PAR-CLIP associated genes overlap with the integrated interactome, which is significantly higher than random chance (chi-squared p 1.576e-64:HeLa and p 5.302e-74:U2OS, Figure 1C).
 To further assess whether the RBPInper output captured known SFPQ interactors, we first defined known SFPQ interactions as genes previously associated with SFPQ in the literature (see Materials and Methods).
 The known interactors also had significant overlap with RBPInper global interactors (chi-squared p < 2.2e-16).
 These observations demonstrate that RBPInper extracts cognate RBP interactome by leveraging the combined power of the integrated experimental methods.

 Figure 1: Overview of the RBPInper framework and robust discovery of RBP-interactomes

+(A) Workflow schematic to be added.
+(B) Bar plot of generated hit count per SFPQ interactome dataset compared with RBPInper global SFPQ interactome.
+(C) Association of PAR-CLIP enriched genes and RBPInper global SFPQ interactome stratified by cell line (GSE113349; HeLa, U2OS).
+Chi-squared tests (p) are indicated below panels.
+In and out represent genes overlapping or not overlapping with RBPInper global SFPQ interactome, respectively.
+(D) Functional grouping tree diagram of enriched biological processes associated with SFPQ interactors.
+Number of genes, total number of genes associated with given GO term. ‘p.adjust’, adjusted P-values by FDR.
+(E) Bar plot of percentage overlap between PAR-CLIP SFPQ enriched genes and RBPInper global SFPQ interactome or individual interactome datasets.

 >>> Natalia/Rene to add missing Figure A, Joe you can have a go with adding the figure legends.